 There are no legal cases pending against the Group where the outcome could have any material effect on the financial statements.

-24. Related party transactions
+23. Related party transactions

-The related parties consist primarily of shareholders, members of the Board of Directors and members of group management.
+The related parties consist primarily of shareholders, members of the Board of Directors and members of Executive Management.